cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 I use [Glassdoor](https://www.glassdoor.com) to check out salaries and reviews of companies.
 Then, I use [LinkedIn](https://www.linkedin.com/) to find recruiters and people that work in those companies.
 I "cold message" them asking for details about open positions.
 I also applied directly to the job offers that I find interesting and let recruiters known about my applications directly via chat. **I believe the human factor is key to getting an interview**.
 Being professional and polite is super important, thus I always thank the recruiters for their time and support.

 I rely on a [Notion sheet](https://www.notion.so/templates/job-applications) to keep track of my job applications.
-This is important because with the time you will have a lot of applications and you will need to keep track of them.
+This is important because with the time you will have a lot of applications, and you will need to keep track of them.
-The worst thing that could happen is that you get an call from a recruiter, and you don't remember the name of the company or the details of the position you applied for.
+The worst thing that could happen is that you get a call from a recruiter, and you don't remember the name of the company or the details of the position you applied for.

 Every time I applied, I filled the database with the following fields: